scala/improvement-proposals/content/scala-cli.md

 We have described the motivation, syntax and implementation basis in the [dedicated pre-SIP](https://contributors.scala-lang.org/t/pre-sip-using-directives/5700).
 Currently, we recommend to write using directives as comments, so making them part of the language specification is not necessary at this stage.
 Moreover, the new `scala` command could ignore using directives in the initial version, however we strongly suggest to include comment-based using directives from the start.

+#### Commands, options and directives

+We have generated a complete lists of supported [commands](https://github.com/romanowski/scala-cli/blob/6b7e9614078070ce8ff6cbcb0635b78901228749/website/src/pages/scala-command/commands.md), (CLI options)[https://github.com/romanowski/scala-cli/blob/6b7e9614078070ce8ff6cbcb0635b78901228749/website/src/pages/scala-command/cli-options.md] and (directives)[https://github.com/romanowski/scala-cli/blob/6b7e9614078070ce8ff6cbcb0635b78901228749/website/src/pages/scala-command/directives.md] that we propose for new `scala` command.
+Lists contain many options and commands that are marked as `experimental` and/or `internal` and as such, we could change them at any point.

+The lists was generated automatically and starting from next release of Scala CLI such documentation will be included on our website.
+Using that lists, it will be easy to track and spot any changes in exposed APIs.

 ### Compatibility

 Adopting Scala CLI as the new `scala` command, as is, will change some of the behaviour of today's scripts.
 Some examples: